"Hey, have you seen that thing that Airbnb did? Let's do something like that."

 You can follow us on social media.

-Want to be the first to know our post-conference related info?
+Want to be the first to know when we organize a new edition?
 Sign up for our awesome newsletter!

 Also check out the awesome meetups we're organising